squizgard/BetterChatPlays/README.md

 }
 ```
 The phrases in `"quotation marks"` are the commands chat needs to enter, every thing left of the colon `:` is the python 'macro'
 command that will be ran.
+The command definitions of the right are lifted directly from `mouse_commands.py`

 ### Super Basic Custom Command
 ```python